 Pluto and Charon form an enigmatic double at the outer edge of the Solar System.
 They orbit each other once a week, in a highly eccentric orbit around the Sun which is tilted well out of the plane of the ecliptic.
 The combined mass of Pluto and Charon is less than one percent of Earth's.
-As we discussed last week, Pluto is now recognised as one of the largest members of the Kuiper belt.
+Pluto is now recognised as one of the largest members of the Kuiper belt.